joetjo/jopLauncher/README.md

 # Last version is 2021.1.1221a

 # Enhancement

-- update markdownHelper tp 1.9
+- update markdownHelper to 1.9

 # Known limitations
 - mapping name may be identical to a real other process name when loading process - to check